Vespa vivax

-Vespa vivax is a species of hornet that was described by Smith in 1870.
+Vespa vivax is a species of hornet that was described by Smith in 1870. vivax in Latin means “strong” or “armored” so its common name could be “armored hornet”.
 Vespa vivax belongs to the genus group, Vespa, and to the family, Vespidae.
 It can be found across several countries in Asia, including India, Nepal, Myanmar, Thailand, China (Sichuan, Yunnan, Tibet) and Taiwan.